 In the same way that kids with learning disabilities struggle with thinking skills in areas like reading, writing or math, research has shown that behaviorally challenging kids lack thinking skills related to flexibility, frustration tolerance and problem solving.
 Not long ago, kids who had trouble reading were thought of as lazy or dumb.
 Today, people recognize that these kids have a learning disability that simply requires a different method of teaching.
 Think:Kids aims to accomplish a similar shift in perspective and practice with behaviorally challenging kids through the CPS approach.
 Rather than try to motivate these kids to behave better, CPS builds helping relationships and teaches skills through a process of helping adults and kids learn how to resolve problems collaboratively.
 At Think:Kids, we train thousands of parents, clinicians, educators and facilities a year through conferences, workshops and consulting and help hundreds of kids and their families through our clinic and support groups.

 Published research has shown our approach leads to dramatic decreases in behavior problems across a variety of settings with the most challenging children.
 Other results include remarkable reductions in: time spent out of class, detentions, suspensions, injuries, teacher stress and alternative placements in schools; and the use of archaic, inhumane procedures like restraints and seclusions in therapeutic facilities.
-CPS is only of only a few approaches that provide a common philosophy, language and process that applies and has demonstrated effectiveness across settings.
+CPS is one of only a few approaches that provide a common philosophy, language and process that applies and has demonstrated effectiveness across settings.

 We’ve shown more humane, compassionate and effective care for challenging kids is possible, but it must start with a new understanding of who challenging children are and what they need to succeed.
 When adults rethink challenging kids, amazing things can happen.